rauhs/klang/README.md

 see it by clicking on a log message and checking your browser console.

-If this approch of Klang's macros is too inflexible to you then you can [Wiki Macros](head over to the wiki) where an approach with transducers is shown.
+If this approch of Klang's macros is too inflexible to you then you can [head over to the wiki](Wiki Macros) where an approach with transducers is shown.

 **Note**: The macros are completely optional and the library itself does not use